 Photo-Gunner on B-25’s flying with the 341st Bomb Group out of India and later out of China.
 Recipient of the Tri-State Warbird Museum Contribution to Freedom Award.

-Howard Ricke (pronounced “ricky”) was the wartime pilot of the TSWM TBM Avenger #53420 as a member of the VT-36.
-He flew the Avenger on anti-submarine patrol as he and his squadron traveled to the Pacific Theater aboard the USS Siboney – before their arrival the Japanese had surrendered.
+Howard Ricke (pronounced “ricky”) was the wartime pilot of the Museum’s TBM Avenger BuNo 53420, as a member of VT-36.
+He flew the Avenger on anti-submarine patrol as he and his squadron traveled to the Pacific Theater aboard the USS Siboney (CVE-112) – before their arrival the Japanese had surrendered.
 In the immediate aftermath of the war he participated in the search for Rear Admiral Sample, commander of the USS Hornet who was lost after his reconnaissance plane went down.
-After the war Howard spent the rest of his life raising his family in Batesville, IN, about an hour drive from Cincinnati.
+After the war Howard spent the rest of his life raising his family in Batesville, Indiana.
 His family discovered the wonderful Avenger connection to the Tri-State Warbird Museum while researching his history in late 2013.
 Howard passed away in 1973.